 Voco has been cloud-native for over ten years.
 All of our user devices connect to the internet.
 Our consultants use Office 365 productivity tools and SaaS applications.
-These are the hallmarks of a ‘modern workspace environment’, which are a given for any specialist consulting organisation with technology-led business solutions such as Voco.
+These are the hallmarks of a ‘modern workplace environment’, which are a given for any specialist consulting organisation with technology-led business solutions such as Voco.
 Nevertheless, we initiated a business-wide review of our workspace.
 There were a number of reasons behind the decision:

 By completing the review we learned that, despite operating in a modern workspace environment, we had only been utilising a small portion of the tools and features available to us.
 Instead, we were operating in a legacy manner which was capping our potential to achieve maximum productivity, efficiency and security for our business.